-McGegan will be accompanied by musicians: Sherezade Panthaki, soprano; Rachell Wong, violin; Alana Youssefian, violin; and Adam Young, viola da gamba.
+McGegan will be accompanied by the musicians Sherezade Panthaki, soprano; Rachell Wong, violin; Alana Youssefian, violin; and Adam Young, viola da gamba.

 The performance is presented with support of the Yale Center for British Art through the generosity of the Terry F. Green 1969 Fund for British Art and Culture.